cpfaff/rbefdata_paper/paper/rbefdata.md

-to data and metadata stored on a `BEFdata` platform, integrates semantic repositories stored on `tematres` vocabulary servers (http://www.vocabularyserver.com/) and provides data preservation functionality for raw research data as well as for free format attachments files.
-We showcase the functionality of the `rbefdata` package available with version 0.3.5.
-We create a workflow in form of an R script that shows the semantic refinement of keywords to improve the search of datasets, the use of metadata in data processing, how to pull a complete set of data into the R environment based on a paper proposal, and finally the upload of data products.
-The workflow is created along an analysis about N retention that was done in the BEF-China experiment.
-The results of the analysis have been published already and the related data is open access (Lang et al.  2013) which makes the workflow shown here fully reproducible.
+to data and metadata stored on a `BEFdata` platform, integrates semantic repositories stored on `tematres` vocabulary servers (http://www.vocabularyserver.com/) and provides data preservation functionality for raw research data as well as for free format attachments files that are generated while analysing data with R. We showcase the functionality of the `rbefdata` package available with version 0.3.5.
+The R script we present shows the semantic refinement of keywords to improve the search of datasets, the use of metadata in data processing, the access to a complete set of data based on a paper proposal of the BEF-China experiment, and finally the upload of the data products.
+The script contains an analysis about N retention that was done in the BEF-China experiment.
+The results of the analysis have been published already and the related data is open access (Lang et al. 2013).
+Thus the script shown here is fully reproducible.

 ## Material and Methods